Krokodyl/satebos-wordgame/README.md

 Why did you spell wordgame in one word?
 I don't know, why is wargame spelled in one word? \
 My prototype was called Super Wordle but I'd rather not get sued by the NYT.

 I mostly did this project as a simple way to learn how to make a game for the SNES.
-So far, all my other projects were just translation hacks.
+So far, all my other projects were just translation hacks so this was all new to me.

 ## Emulation
 \